 Sample Toledo cuisine

-The city’s cuisine comprises a mix of a variety of cultures particularly Christians, Jews, and Muslims.
-Of the three cultures, the city retained most of the Muslim influence, which is mirrored in its cuisine.
+The city’s cuisine comprises a mix of various cultures, particularly Christians, Jews, and Muslims.
+The town retained most of the Muslim influence of the three cultures, which is mirrored in its cuisine.

 Tour Juderia quarter

-Juderia, as the name suggests, used to be Toledo’s Jewish district and present the best opportunity to learn about the era under which the city was ruled by the Jewish as well as how Muslims and Christians’ reigns shaped its future.
+Juderia, as the name suggests, used to be Toledo’s Jewish district and presented the best opportunity to learn about the era under which the city was ruled by the Jewish and how Muslims and Christians’ reigns shaped its future.

 Enjoy the views of the city from Mirador del Valle

-Located on the other side of Tagus River, Mirador del Valle offers a great spot to view Toledo in all its glory.
-From here, you can view almost all of the city’s attractions including Alcazar, the cathedral, and others.
+Located on the other side of the Tagus River, Mirador del Valle offers a great spot to view Toledo in all its glory.
+From here, you can view almost all of the city’s attractions, including Alcazar, the cathedral, and others.

 Tour Toledo at night

-Once the sun sets and all the city’s landmarks are lit up and the paved streets become empty, Toledo transforms into something else.
-There is something about walking around the city at night that you just have to experience it in person for you to understand it.
+Once the sun sets and all the city’s landmarks are lit up, and the paved streets become empty, Toledo transforms into something else.
+There is something about walking around the city at night that you just have to experience in person for you to understand.

 Relax at Plaza de Zocodover

 Every city has a meeting point for locals and tourists.
-In the case of Toledo, Plaza de Zocodover is where you will encounter locals as well as fellow tourists.
-The square has been in use for centuries and you will find many performances taking place here.
+In the case of Toledo, Plaza de Zocodover is where you will encounter locals and fellow tourists.
+The square has been in use for centuries, and you will find many performances taking place here.

 Take a trip to the capital Madrid

-Located just 73 kilometers away, one of the most popular and best things to do after exhausting what Toledo has to offer is to take a trip to Madrid.
+Located just 73 kilometers away, one of the most popular and best things to do after exhausting what Toledo offers is to take a trip to Madrid.